InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 To assess how well the model generalizes to unseen samples, we use a combination of evaluation metrics: $R^2$, RMSE, Mean Absolute Error (MAE), Kendall Tau correlation, and Pearson correlation.
 Each metric provides insight into different aspects of model performance in the context of predicting electrical conductivity. $R^2$ quantifies how well the model explains the variance in measured conductivity compared to a simple baseline that always predicts the mean conductivity.
 RMSE emphasizes larger errors, making it relevant for identifying whether the model fails on outlier samples, such as those samples with unusually high or low conductivity.
 MAE provides the average magnitude of prediction error, offering a more robust and interpretable measure of accuracy across the dataset, regardless of outliers.
 Kendall Tau correlation measures the agreement in ranking between predicted and true conductivity values.
 Pearson correlation captures the strength of the linear relationship between predicted and actual conductivity values.
-Together, these metrics provide a comprehensive evaluation, capturing how much variance the model explains, how sensitive it is to extreme cases, and how well it preserves both the direction and scale of conductivity trends.
+Together, these metrics provide a comprehensive evaluation, capturing how much variance the model explains, its sensitivity to extreme cases, and how well it preserves both the direction and scale of conductivity trends.

-We evaluated both Random Forest and Gradient Boosting regression models for intermediate QSPR 1.
+We evaluated various algorithms for intermediate QSPR 1 (Table \ref{tab:all_model_results}).
 Among them, the Random Forest model yielded the best predictive performance.
-Figure~\ref{fig:model1_plot} shows the predicted versus true conductivity values for both the training and test sets.
+Figure~\ref{fig:model1_plot} shows the predicted versus true conductivity values for both the training, validation, and test sets.
 The performance metrics for the QSPR models are summarized in Table~\ref{tab:model1_results}.
-On the test set, the model achieved an $R^2$ score of 76.56\%, indicating strong generalization and confirming the predictive capability of features derived from adaptively binned optical spectra.
+On the test set, the model achieved an $R^2$ score of 73.17\%, indicating strong generalization and confirming the predictive capability of features derived from adaptively binned optical spectra.